-There are two recommended ways to learn how to use Oudie 3 before you get airborne:
+Practicing on the ground always helps.
+There are two recommended ways how to learn to use Oudie before you get airborne:

 1. File replay

 This is by far the most efficient way to learn Oudie 3 software.
 What it does is it replays an already flown flight and enables you to see the data you would have been looking at if you had Oudie 3 with you on the particular flight.

 In order to set this up, copy some of your flights from the desktop PC to your device.
 Then go to Menu > Settings > Input , then change input to "File".
 Press the "..." button and choose a flight you wish to replay.
 Now use the buttons to change Waypoints, MacCready and pages.
 Tap on the screen to see what happens and setup Navboxes to what you want them to be.
 Note that you can setup Navboxes separately for each of the two Map pages.